sublimetext-io/docs.sublimetext.io/docs/reference/package-control/repository.md

 For manually created release zips files, each individual `version` needs to be specified with a `url` to the zip, and a `date`.
-Because this requires an update of the repository file for each release it is not allowed in the default repository.
+Because this requires an update of the repository JSON file for each release it is not allowed in the default repository.

 Versions needs to be numbered in accordance with [semver](https://semver.org).